jdmclark/jkgfxmod/doc/compile.md

 If `emissive_factor` is unspecified, the material behaves as if `emissive_factor` were black (RGB all 0.0).
 Note that materials which specify an emissive map must also specify a non-zero emissive factor in order for the material to emit light.

+##### displacement_map

+The `displacement_map` field is optional.

+The `displacement_map` field references a texture.
+The R channel of this texture describes the depth of the material in a linear colorspace.
+The other channels of this texture, if they exist, are ignored.

+If `displacement_map` is specified, the material depth is treated as `0` and interpreted normally.

+##### displacement_factor

+The `displacement_factor` field is optional.

+The `displacement_factor` field contains a single floating point value.
+If a displacement map has been specified, this value is used to scale the value of the displacement map for parallax mapping.
+Positive displacement factors will cause material features to appear to extend out from the face, while negative displacement factors will cause material features to extend into the face.
+A negative displacement factor is almost always what you want.
+This value has no suggested physical interpretation, and should be manually adjusted until the desired appearance is achieved.

+If `displacement_factor` is unspecified or is set to `0`, parallax mapping is disabled.

+Note that parallax mapping is a user-configurable option.
+Since users may choose to disable parallax mapping, either for performance or aesthetic reasons, your materials should be designed to look acceptable without parallax mapping.

 ##### alpha_mode

 The `alpha_mode` field is optional.